JacobBonner/JenkinsTutorial/README.md

 8. Global Libraries for pipelines

 9. Finding and using more Plugins
     - Jenkins has hundreds of community developed plugins that can extend its features and functionality, providing limitless possibilities.
-By adding plugins, you aqcuire many more configuration options for jobs, from new parameters, to build steps, and more.
+By adding plugins, you acquire many more configuration options for jobs, from new parameters, to build steps, and more.
 Below are some ways that plugins can be used:
         - Integrating with Slack and Email to send notifications, updates, status, etc.
         - Scaling Builds with Other Cloud Services
         - And many more!